How Good Is NLP? A Sober Look at NLP Tasks through the Lens of Social Impact: Evaluating NLP tasks

 \subsection{Checklist}

 As a practical guide, we compile the takeaways of this paper into a list of heuristics that might be helpful for future practioners of NLP for social good.
-To inspect the social goodness of an NLP research direction (especially in Stage 3-4), the potential list of questions to answer is as follows: \begin{enumerate}[nolistsep,label=(Q\arabic*)] \item What kind of people/process will be benefited from the technology? \item Does it enforce traditional structure of beneficiaries?
+To inspect the social goodness of an NLP research direction (especially in Stage 3-4), the potential list of questions to answer is as follows: \begin{enumerate}[nolistsep,label=(Q\arabic*)] \item What kind of people/process will benefit from or be harmed by the technology? \item Does it reinforce the traditional structure of beneficiaries?
 I.e., what groups of underprivileged people can be benefited? (e.g., by gender, demographics, socio-economic status, country, native languages, disability type) \item Does it contribute to SDG priority goals such as poverty, hunger, health, education, equality, clean water, and clean energy? \item Can it directly improve quality of lives?
 E.g., how many QALYs might it result in? \item Does it count as (a) mitigating problems brought by NLP, or (b) proactively helping out-of-NLP social problems? \end{enumerate}